kellerberrin/OSM-QSAR/README.md

 Gotchas and Annoyances.
 -----------------------

-TENSORFLOW is currently under intense development and the release candidates are not always stable.
+Googles Neural Network classifier TENSORFLOW is currently under intense development and the release candidates are not always stable.
 The python 3.5 version I downloaded using conda emitted some annoying but harmless error messages.
 You could always try downloading TensorFlow using pip or pip3.
 See the installation information on the TENSORFLOW website.